richardbatty/good-technology-project/_posts/2016-05-21-interview-with-hystra.md

 to be able to draw many conclusions on what works.
 The project also has to be financially sustainable: we don’t want models that are purely philanthropy;
-though we don’t necessarily want models that have already broken even, otherwise we would not find much...
+though we don’t necessarily want models that have already broken even, otherwise we would not find much.
 But we do look for models that have the ability to break even at some point, even if they have not already done so.

 In the first phase of our research we read reports and interview the authors,